lightning-js/solid/README.md

 ## Animations

 Adding an `animate` attribute to a <View> component will cause any property changes (after initial render) to be animated.
 This is useful for simple animations where you want to resize, move, or change alpha of a component.
-You can set `animationSettings` with an object to control the duration and timing function of property changes.
+You can set `animationSettings` with an object to control the duration and easing function of property changes.

 ```jsx
 createEffect(on(activeElement, (elm) => {